jhpyle/docassemble/_docs/config.md

 system because it may contain sensitive information, such as Google and Facebook API keys.

+# <a name="admin full width"></a>Wide-screen appearance of administrative screens

+By default, **docassemble** uses the [Bootstrap] `container` class for administrative screens, which is responsive but fixed-width at particular breakpoints.
+If you want to use the [Bootstrap] `container-fluid` class instead, set:

+{% highlight yaml %}
+admin full width: True
+{% endhighlight %}

+This will result in full width screens.

+# <a name="wrap lines in playground"></a>Line wrapping in the Playground

+By default, the editor in the Playground will wrap long lines.
+To see whether a line is wrapped, you can look at the line number.
+To turn off line wrapping, set:

+{% highlight yaml %}
+wrap lines in playground: False
+{% endhighlight %}

 [VoiceRSS]: http://www.voicerss.org/
 [Flask]: http://flask.pocoo.org/
 [YAML]: https://en.wikipedia.org/wiki/YAML